uwyo-mallet/Hybrid-Sorting-Optimization/README.md

 ## Running Tests

-Assuming that everything is compiled and the Miniconda environment is active, this procedure is used to generate and run the tests.
+Assuming that everything is compiled and the miniconda environment is active, this procedure is used to generate and run the tests.

 1. Generating the input data.